dmillz/Comic-Text/readme.md

 January 27, 2011
 Version 1.0

--Initial Release
+- Initial Release

 January 27, 2011
 Version 1.0.1

--Fix to support Google Reader
+- Fix to support Google Reader

 January 29, 2011
 Version 1.0.2

--More robust CSS (If you customized your CSS, it will not be overwritten.
-You have to "reset" it to get the update) -Various tweaks and minor improvements
+- More robust CSS (If you customized your CSS, it will not be overwritten.
+You have to "reset" it to get the update)
+- Various tweaks and minor improvements